Tax Preparation Help

 Support from Sprintax

 Sprintax also runs special workshops for those who worked on OPT/CPT during the tax year and for J-1 scholars.
-Sign up for one of their workshops and be prepared for tax season.
+Sign-up information will be provided here when available.

 Sprintax has a comprehensive blog that addresses more unusual situations, like how to file a return for multiple states.